Flyraty/Flyraty.github.io/Readme.md

 #### TimeMachine Notes

-Hi, There👋,Welcome to My Notes.
-About Life, BigData, Learnging Noets，and other interesting thing.
+Hi, There👋 , Welcome to My Notes.
+About Life, BigData, Learnging Noets, and other interesting things.